property Grid.ItemFromPoint (X as OLE_XPOS_PIXELS, Y as OLE_YPOS_PIXELS, ColIndex as Long, HitTestInfo as HitTestInfoEnum) as HITEM

 End Sub

-The following sample displays the index of the icon being clicked, when the cell contains multiple icons:
+The following VB sample displays the index of the icon being clicked, when the cell contains multiple icons:

 Private Sub Grid1_MouseUp(Button As Integer, Shift As Integer, X As Single, Y As Single)